TheChymera/Koenigspress/README.md

 [Märzwasser](http://mw.chymera.eu)

-*If you are using Königspress and would like to showcase your website, we'd be very happy to add you to the list! wust tell us your address via the [issue tracking system](https://github.com/TheChymera/Koenigspress/issues)!*
+*If you are using Königspress and would like to showcase your website, we would be very happy to add you to the list!
+Just tell us your address via the [issue tracking system](https://github.com/TheChymera/Koenigspress/issues)!*

 ## Install